Bjelovar: Origin of the city

 With the Turkish invasions in the 16th century, the modern-day Bjelovar region became a border area and a humanly and materially devastated region that constantly changed hands.
 The population had dispersed and life was largely carried out in small forts along the unstable border with the Ottomans.
 Only with the establishment of an administrative and military system of defense against the Turks, better known as the Croatian Military Frontier, within which the Bjelovar area was located, did the situation stabilize.
 In the 17th century, Bjelovar is mentioned as a military guardhouse, which indicates that it was already included in the frontier defense system at that point.
 Stabilization of the Habsburg-Ottoman border on the Sava river and the new circumstances of the society in the region during the first half of the 18th century conditioned the territorial and administrative reorganization of the Varaždin Generalate.

-The Severin Uprising (also known as the Varaždin rebellion), which took place in 1755 in the immediate vicinity of the future city, pointed to the need for a new command center from which better control of the Krajišan could be projected out.
+The Severin Uprising (also known as the Varaždin rebellion), which took place in 1755 in the immediate vicinity of the future city, pointed to the need for a new command center from which the Krajišan could demonstrate better control.
 Viennese military strategists decided to establish a new settlement that would take over the function of headquarters of regimental administrations.
 A location was chosen in the center of the generalate, on the dividing line between the Križevci and Đurđevac regiments.

 The foundation of Bjelovar and the beginning of its construction dates back to 1756, when the land was purchased and a permit was issued for the purchase of building materials.
 The construction was led by Baron Philipp Lewin von Beck.
 From the very beginning, the city was conceived as the center of the Varaždin Generalate, and in accordance with the military function, the construction of military facilities and the settlement of the military population began, as well as the resettlement of many Czech and Croatian peasants as workforce on the new fort.

 The exception is the block on the square where the parish church of St. Teresa of Avila (now the Cathedral of St. Teresa of Avila) and the Piarist monastery and school sit.
 Two Piarist monks, brothers Hubert and Ignacije Diviš, came to Bjelovar in 1761 and opened the first public school on the Đurđevac regiment side of town.
 By the decision of Empress Maria Theresa, construction of a new church started, which was completed in 1772.
 With this, the parish of Bjelovar was established, and until 1790, it was managed by Piarists.
 In 1771, Maria Theresa confirmed Bjelovar's status as a privileged "Krajina city", a military community, which resulted in demographic and significant economic growth.
 This trend continued at the beginning of the 19th century, when the city began to expand beyond its original borders.
-With time, it became the administrative centre of the Bjelovar-Križevci county.
+With time, it became the administrative centre of the Bjelovar-Križevci County.